digitalfabrik/integreat-locales/README.md

 When pushing changes you are required to do the changes directly in the `integreat-locales` repository.
 After that you can pull the changes.

+You should create a separate branch in `integreat-locales` for your locale changes.

 ## Origin

 This repository is the result of a merge of the locales between the webapp project and the react-native project.
 The base for the locales is the file `src/locales` from the integreat-react-native project.
 It was copied on on 04-09-2018 the from the integreat-webapp project.